Key Quote

 THE FRENCH REVOLUTION

 By 1798, the optimism of the French Revolution (1789) had collapsed into the Reign of Terror and Napoleonic Wars.
-Wordsworth, who had initially supported the Revolution, felt a profound sense of disillusionment — the line 'what man has made of man' can be read as a direct response to revolutionary violence and the betrayal of egalitarian (equal rights) ideals.
+Wordsworth, who had initially supported the Revolution, felt a profound sense of disillusionmentdisillusionment — A feeling of disappointment when something is not as good as expected — the line 'what man has made of man' can be read as a direct response to revolutionary violence and the betrayal of egalitarianegalitarian — Believing in or promoting equal rights for all people ideals.

 Key Words